raycohen/Comment-Filter/README.md

 About
 -------------------------
 This work is licensed under GPLv3.
-Created by Rob Spectre.
-Lovingly crafted in Brooklyn, NY.
+Created by Rob Spectre initially for the "Jeter Filter", and molded into something immensely more useful by Raymond Cohen.